MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/csv-connector.md

 #### Complete the app configuration

 1. Go to `https://Org-Name.sharepoint.com/sites/mysite/_layouts/15/appinv.aspx`.
-2. In the App ID field, paste the Client ID of the SharePoint app and select **Lookup**.
+2. In the App ID field, paste the client ID of the SharePoint app and select **Lookup**.
 3. In the permission Request XML field, paste this code and select **Create**.

 ```xml